 1 Introduction

-During this study on 6G specification modernization, we have studied the shortcomings of the docx document format, potential solutions to those shortcomings, and we have studied the use of new tools and formats like Git and Markdown.
-We are now at the end of our study, facing a decision to extend it.
-While the main focus of the extension would be to trial and evaluate a new set of tools and a new format, we think it is important ensure that something to improve our ways of working comes out of the study, particularly improvements to the docx document format, which could already be used to improve the handling of 5G specifications
+During this study on 6G specification modernization, we have studied the shortcomings of the docx document format and potential solutions to those shortcomings, and we have studied the use of new tools and formats like Git and Markdown.
+We are now at the end of the original timespan of our study, facing a decision to extend it.
+While the main focus of an extension would be to trial and evaluate a new set of tools and a new format, we think it is important to ensure that, regardless of the outcome of the study of new tools/format, the identified potential improvements to our existing ways of working are not lost, particularly improvements to the docx document format; some of these are written about in Section 2.2 and could already be used to improve the handling of 5G specifications, while others would look to the future and apply only to new specifications for 6G.

 This paper begins the discussion on the adoption of solutions to shortcomings of the docx document format.